LoveRedemption/Loan_Default/README.md

 ## **About**
-- This dataset provides information on individuals' financial situation and reputation.
-Its objective is to predict who may default on a loan payment and who may not, using a machine learning model.
-The dataset contains four primary columns, each describing a distinct aspect of an individual's financial situation.
-These columns are:
+- The dataset contains data on people's financial standing and reputation, with the aim of identifying those who are likely to default on a loan payment.
+To achieve this, you can use a binary classification model that predicts the probability of an employee defaulting on a loan based on the variables provided.
+By training the model on historical data where the loan default status of each employee is known, you can predict the loan default status of new employees based on their features.

 ## **Columns:**